 When you were playing in the school playground did you blend in to feel safe or were you an instigator, either good or bad?
 Were you born to stand out?

 Before you jump headlong into hiring your team of photographers, designers to create your logo and determine your brand colours, ask yourself what is your USP (unique Selling Point) what makes you different?
-How will your character determine how your prospects will perceive your brand voice.
+How will your character determine how your prospects will perceive your brand voice and identity?

 What are Your Core Values